height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=652705879086230&ev=PageView&noscript=1" />

 ESPADÍN/ CUISHE

 This ensamble is a blend of Espadín and Cuishe.
-Unlike most agave, whose leaves (pencas) grow outwards from a central heart or pina rooted on the ground, the Cuishe agave develops as a long vertical stem or trunk with the sugar concentrated near the top where the pencas remain green and spikey.
+Unlike most Maguey, whose pencas (leaves) grow outwards from a piña (central heart) or rooted on the ground, the Cuishe agave develops as a long vertical stem or trunk with the sugar concentrated near the top where the pencas remain green and spikey.
 This shape resembles a barrel once the leaves are cut, hence why Cuishe is also known as Barril.

 Cooking: Earth oven, using wood and river stones